RevCurtisP/AquariusPlus/plusBasic/README.md

 #### Miscellaneous

   - ARGS and ARGS$()
-  - DATE$ pseudo-variable
+    - ARGS$() will be a function instead of an array
-  - TIME$ pseudo-variable
+    - Argument strings will be stored in BASIC buffers page
   - VARPTR(variable)

 ### Enhancements to existing Statements and Functions